ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Analysis of the Join Operator

 For a right-outer join, we do not invalidate any rows from the right.
 But by the semantics of our join operator, we only include new columns from the left if explicitly specified by the user with a \texttt{copy} aggregation.
 Any rows \textit{originally} from the left table should always be removed.
 This validation rule, therefore, is also quite simple: $O.V \leftarrow O.V_{LR}\wedge O.T_{id}$, where rows from the left have $T_{id}=0$.

-To compute a left outer join, we can compute the inner join but should not invalidate any left-table rows.
-The desired relation is shown in the table below:

-That is, invalidate rows from $R$ which are the first of their group.
+\tocs{To compute a left outer join, we can compute the inner join but should not invalidate any left-table rows.
+The desired relation is shown in Table \ref{tab:loj}.
+We invalidate rows from $R$ which are the first of their group.
 When this occurs, it means no such row from $L$ exists, so this row is not in the output relation.
-To only keep \textit{unique} (rather than all) rows from $L$, the second clause could instead be replaced with $O.T_{id} \oplus \textsc{Distinct}(K)$.
+To only keep \textit{unique} (rather than all) rows from $L$, the second clause could instead be replaced with $O.T_{id} \oplus \textsc{Distinct}(K)$.}

 \paragraph{Semi-join.} The semi-join $L\ltimes R$ returns all rows in $L$ which match a row in $R$.
 Observe that we can reframe this operator into one we have already seen by swapping the tables: which operator returns all rows in $R$ which match a row in $L$?
 This is the inner join $R\bowtie L$.
 So, to implement $L\ltimes R$, we simply call $R\bowtie L$, and then project the result columns to maintain the semantics of semi-join (namely, only return columns in $L$).
 This final operation requires no extra work because our inner-join operator, by default, returns all data in columns from the ``right'' (here, $L$).
 We acknowledge that this transformation of semi-join to inner join is not correct in general, but rather a byproduct of the way our oblivious control flow is implemented for one-to-many joins.